Gamma-positivity for a Refinement of Median Genocchi Numbers: On permutations with only even-odd descents

 \subsection{Inter-hopping operation}

 Let $\sigma\in \X_{2n}$.
 For each $i\in [2n]$, the element $i$ is called \emph{saturated} in $\sigma$ if it is a descent top or a descent bottom of $\sigma$.
 For each $j\in [n]$, the pair $\{2j-1,2j\}$ of elements is called \emph{free} in $\sigma$ if both of $2j-1$ and $2j$ are saturated, or neither of $2j-1$ and $2j$ is saturated.
+By Definition \ref{def:primary-even-odd-descent}, notice that $\sigma$ is a primary even-odd descent permutation if for each $j\in [n]$ the two elements $2j-1$ and $2j$ are not simultaneously saturated.
 We partition the permutations in $\X_{2n}$ into equivalence classes by an \emph{inter-hopping} operation on free pairs of elements.

 Given $\omega=x_1\cdots x_{2n}\in\X_{2n}$ with a free pair $\{2r-1,2r\}$, let $\{x_a,x_b\}=\{2r-1,2r\}$ for some $a<b$.
 We shall construct a permutation $\omega'\in\X_{2n}$ with $|\des(\omega')-\des(\omega)|=1$ by the following process.